stanfordnlp/CoreNLP/doc/ner/README.txt

 Or on Unix/Linux you should be able to parse the test file in the distribution directory with the command:

-java -mx600m -cp stanford-ner.jar:lib/* edu.stanford.nlp.ie.crf.CRFClassifier -loadClassifier classifiers/english.all.3class.distsim.crf.ser.gz -textFile sample.txt

-Here's an output option that will print out entities and their class to the first two columns of a tab-separated columns output file:

-java -mx600m -cp stanford-ner.jar:lib/* edu.stanford.nlp.ie.crf.CRFClassifier -loadClassifier classifiers/english.all.3class.distsim.crf.ser.gz -outputFormat tabbedEntities -textFile sample.txt > sample.tsv
+java -mx600m edu.stanford.nlp.ie.crf.CRFClassifier -loadClassifier classifiers/all.3class.crf.ser.gz -textFile sample.txt

 When run from a jar file, you also have the option of using a serialized classifier contained in the jar file.

+If you use the -jar command, or double-click the jar file, NERGUI is automatically started, and you will also be given the option (under the 'Classifier' menu item) to load a default supplied classifier:

+java -mx1000m -jar stanford-ner.jar

 USING FULL STANFORD CORENLP NER FUNCTIONALITY

 This standalone distribution also allows access to the full NER capabilities of the Stanford CoreNLP pipeline.
 These capabilities can be accessed via the NERClassifierCombiner class.

-NERClassifierCombiner allows for multiple CRFs to be used together, and has options for recognizing numeric sequence patterns and time patterns with the rule-based NER of SUTime.
+NERClassifierCombiner allows for multiple CRF's to be layered together, and has options for recognizing numeric sequence patterns and time patterns with Stanford CoreNLP's SUTime.

 Suppose one combines three CRF's CRF-1,CRF-2, and CRF-3 with the NERClassifierCombiner.
 When the NERClassiferCombiner runs, it will